bcosca/fatfree/readme.md

 The philosophy behind the framework and its approach to software architecture is towards minimalism in structural components, avoiding application complexity and striking a balance between code elegance, application performance and programmer productivity.

-### PayPal has Unilaterally Restricted Donations to this Free and Open-Source Project!

-Today, 19 January 2015, we are removing the Paypal logo.
-Please refrain from sending donations via PayPal while this issue is being settled (if it ever gets settled).
-Spread the word.
-Our freedom is under attack!
-In the meantime, you can help this project by sending your contributions thru the following alternatives:

 ![Bitcoin](ui/images/bitcoin.png)

 ## Table of Contents